 FLORIDA KEYS -- The Florida Keys remain closed to visitors until further notice, following directives from local government officials based on concerns about U.S. coronavirus threats.
-Florida Keys lodging businesses and virtually all other tourism-related businesses have temporarily ceased operations.
+Florida Keys lodging businesses and all other tourism-related businesses have temporarily ceased operations.

 Only residents, property owners, and those actively involved in work in the Florida Keys will be admitted, including fuel tankers, delivery and grocery trucks.
 Officials advise there may be delays at checkpoints.